PotcFdk/SteamDiscoveryQueueAutoSkipper/README.md

 Logo kindly provided by krys (krys#4143).

 ## Release Notes

+### 0.11 (released 2021-12-23)
+- NEW: winter sale 2021: Re-add ItemReward handler, and maybe this time we'll keep it in the script for future use!

 ### 0.10 (released 2021-01-13)
 - REMOVE: ItemReward handler (page/data is gone from the Steam pages)